purdygeorgeedward-dev/krimble/README.md

 13. Default to Snapping OFF.
 (DONE.)

 14. Default to 12 pt.
-Helvetica in UI.
+Helvetica in UI. (must check on Helvetica source)

 15. Create custom default toolbars in imitation of classic toolbars.
 (DONE.)

-16. Add the Adjust-Brightness/Contrast dialog (core implementation done, untested.)
+16. Add the Adjust-Brightness/Contrast dialog (implemented , untested.)

-17. Widen sizing gadgets on windows and sections to make touchscreen resizing easier.
+17. Widen sizing gadgets on windows and sections to make touchscreen resizing easier.(implemented, untested)

 18. Rework the text/type tool, which is very hard to use currently.
+(TBD)

-19. Create alternate title and logo splash in case Krita org opposes use of "Krita" for mobile version or use of AI in rapid dev.
-(DONE.)
+19. Create alternate title and logo splash in case Krita org opposes use of "Krita" for new mobile version or use of AI in rapid dev.
+(DONE.
+Not added to codebase yet.)

 20. Rewrite dialogs windows to fit small screens.

 ### Krita Project Website